COMPANYNAMEHERE/Local-Internet-Archiver/README.md

 2. Click **Load Temporary Add-on** and choose the `manifest.json` file in this repository.

 Once loaded, the extension will automatically archive visited pages.

+Clicking the extension icon opens an options page where archiving can be enabled or disabled.
+Archived pages are stored under `~/Downloads/<domain>/<YYYY-MM-DD>/` with filenames based on the time of capture.